11+ Household Items Teens Get High On: Resources for Parents

 If they’re experiencing these symptoms, look for other signs.
 You might notice chemical smells on their clothing or breath.
 If they’re huffing paint, there will likely be paint on their fingers.
 Or, it may just seem that certain household items aren’t where you thought they were.

-Common Types of Inhalant Abuse
+Common Types of Inhalant Abuse in Adolescents

 While some household products are more likely to be abused than others, any substance that gives off chemical vapors can get you high if inhaled.
 Everything from gasoline and solvents like paint thinner to nitrous oxide from whipped cream canisters and aerosols like air fresheners can be abused.